tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 ```

 Time Series Insights internally caches and approximates metadata and may return more properties that are present in the exact events in the search span.
-Empty `properties` array is returned when environment is empty or there are no events in a given search span.
+An empty `properties` array is returned when the environment is empty or there are no events in a search span.
 Built-in properties are not returned in the list of properties.

 ## Get Environment Events API

 `GET wss://<environmentFqdn>/events?api-version=<apiVersion>`

-Returns list of raw events matching the search span and predicate.
+The Get Environment Events API returns a list of raw events matching the search span and predicate.

 This API uses Web Sockets to do streaming and return partial results.
 It always returns additional events, i.e. new message is additive to the previous one.
 New message contains new events that were not in the previous message.
-Previous message should be kept and accumulated with the new message.
+The previous message should be kept and accumulated with the new message.

 Input payload structure:
 * Search span clause (mandatory).